jfcloutier/karma_system/design_notes/plans.md

 An intent by a CA consists of

-* a goal - an experience held by the CA and a desired impact on it, i.e. the persisting of a pleasant experience, or the termination of an unpleasant experience
+* a goal - an experience held by the CA and a desired impact on it, i.e. persisting an experience that feels good, or the termination of an experience that feels bad
 * a priority - determined by the graded normativity of the experience targeted by the intent
 * a plan - how to achieve the goal by impacting (initiating, persisting, terminating) the observed experiences held by the umwelt CAs from which the targeted CA's experience was synthesized

 A CA's plan is a list of directives, to be communicated to the umwelt CAs, to achieve the CA's goal.

-A **directive** is a delegated, goal (an experience of umwelt CAs to impact) to be achieved by the umwelt *however it chooses*.
+A **directive** is a delegated goal (an experience of umwelt CAs they are asked to impact).
+A directive is to be achieved by the umwelt *however it chooses*.

 The priority of a plan reflects how unpleasant/pleasant the experience to impact is.
 Generally a directive from a high-level CA will have greater priority than that of a lower-level CA, but not always; low level CAs facing an "emergency" can override the plans of higher-level CAs.

-The plan's directives are communicated all at once by the CA to its umwelt at the end of the CA's current timeframe.
+The plan's directives are communicated all at once by the CA to its umwelt at a dedicated phase of the CA's current timeframe.
 Keep in mind that, at any point in time, multiple CAs may be intending to act.

 ## Attention and action thresholds

 The first step by a CA when preparing to act is to identify an experience to attend to, even if a parent CA has already directed the CA to impact some of its own choosing.

-Only abstract (composite) experiences can be acted on and impacted, namely `count`, `more` and`trend`.
-Concrete experiences, those from sensor and effector CAs, and those imagined by a causal theory, represent "givens" that can not be changed though actions.
+Only synthetic experiences can be acted on and impacted, namely `count`, `more` and`trend`.
+Activation experiences and concrete experiences, those from sensor CAs, as well as those imagined by a causal theory, represent "givens" that can not be changed directly by intending to.

 Which actionable experience is identified depends on its pleasantness/unpleasantness and whether or not it is *sufficiently* pleasant or unpleasant (activation threshold) for the CA to pay attention to it.
-The activation threshold is set by the current wellbeing of the CA which propagates "osmotically" throughout the entire collective.
+The threshold is set by the current wellbeing of the CA which propagates "osmotically" throughout the entire collective.

 In a low fullness context (depleted energy stores), a CA raises the threshold for action (conserve energy!), whereas, when energy is plentiful and agent engagement is low, a CA lowers the threshold for action (try something, anything!).
 Only an experience with normativity (pleasantness/unpleasantness) above the dynamic threshold is attended to and deemed worthy of action.